econia-labs/emojicoin-dot-fun/src/typescript/sdk/README.md

 The EmojicoinClient class is a helper class primarily for local and test development.
-It facilitates terse, imperative code to interact with the contract's multiple entry and view functions.
+It facilitates terse, imperative code to interact with the module's multiple entry and view functions.

 ### Not intended for web applications

 The EmojicoinClient was primarily made as a utility class for local development.
-The default configuration options are not as explicit as the auto-generated contract classes above.
+The default configuration options are not as explicit as the auto-generated Move module classes above.

 Please be mindful of the default configuration options in the client.
 See the [EmojicoinClient] and the default values passed to the constructor